GabrielFraga962/Messenger_clone/clone_messenger/README.md

-# Unichat Application
+# Messenger Application

 ![Chat Application](https://i.ibb.co/GJwyy9m/Bv9-Js3-QLOLY-HD.jpg)

 ## Introduction

-This is a code repository for the corresponding video tutorial.
-In this video, we create a full Realtime Chat Application with Social Auth and dedicated chat APIs/sockets.
+This is a code repository for the final application of the chat project.
+The object was to create a live chat app complete with Social Auth and dedicated chat APIs/sockets.

 You will learn how to build a react chat app using [https://chatengine.io](https://chatengine.io)